 Butternut Squash soup is a fall staple, and we love cooking up our classic “Butternut Squash Soup” this time of year; however, we wanted to take it up a notch by mixing in some Thai flavors this time.
 Fantastic!
-The red curry paste in this soup adds a nice kick and flavor to the soup and we love the coconut milk addition to make it silky and decadent.
-So, grab one of those delicious, in season butternut squashes next time you are at the store and whip up this bowl of deliciousness!
+The red curry paste in this Thai Curry Butternut Squash Soup adds a nice kick and flavor to the soup and we love the coconut milk added to make it silky and decadent.
+So, grab one of those delicious, in-season butternut squashes next time you are at the store and whip up this bowl of this Thai Curry Butternut Squash Soup deliciousness!

 - 2 shallots, diced

 - 2 tbsp. olive oil